buildbot/buildbot/master/docs/developer/data.rst

         The callback interface is the same as that of :py:meth:`~buildbot.mq.connector.MQConnector.startConsuming`.
         The ``path`` argument is automatically translated into an appropriate topic.

+    .. py:method:: produceEvent(rtype, event, msg)

+        :param rtype: the name identifying a resource type
+        :param event: the event to produce
+        :param msg: a dictionary describing the msg to send

+        This method implements the production of an event, if event is needed outside of an update function.
+        It ensures the event is sent to the routingkeys specified by eventPathPatterns

     .. py:method:: control(action, args, kwargs)

         :param action: a short string naming the action to perform